 I am often struck by the different ways writers respond to the process of writing a book.
-Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?
+Can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?

 What are you reading now?
 What are some of your favorite books and authors?
 Has writing your own book changed the way that you read?

-Are you able to read when you’re writing and if so what books inspire you when you’re working your own book(s)?
+Are you able to read when you’re writing and if so what books inspire you when you’re working on a novel?

-What was the most interesting thing that you found out while researching this book that you ultimately decided not to include?
+What was the most interesting thing that you found out while researching this book but ultimately decided not to include?